ChviChvi/Webshop-frontend-backend/README.md

 This project the combination of two courses: *62597 Backend development, operations and distrion* & *02363 Front End Web Technology Spring 23*

 ## Backend:

+For the backend there was given an empty server, which was to be implemented to create the backend for this webshop.
+We could do and choose whatever we wanted, as long as there was reflected upon and given reason for why we didn't choose other courses.

 Here a list of the implementations and considerations to the backend of the webshop </br >
 **- Webserver** </br >
 &nbsp;  *- Apache* </br >